Open-Access Publishing Funding

 Open-access (OA) publishing for research articles is growing in popularity; OA publications have more than doubled in the past 5 years as more faculty wish to maximize the accessibility of their work.
 Many OA journals are highly regarded by researchers and have high impact factors.
 OA publishing, thus, represents a small but growing proportion of our university’s publications.
 As more and more faculty choose OA publishing, it will become an important means of promotion for ÃÛÌÒÓ°Ïñ.
 OA publishing fees range up to $5,000 and can be prohibitively expensive for some faculty.
 Given the promotional benefits, it seems prudent for the University in general and ORED in particular to develop a process to assist faculty whose work is accepted for publication in OA journals.
 The following is a pilot program for ORED support of OA publishing by ÃÛÌÒÓ°Ïñ faculty.

-- ORED allocates $20,000 annually to support research publications by ÃÛÌÒÓ°Ïñ faculty.
-All tenured and probationary faculty and full-time lecturers may apply for ORED money to fund publication of their work.
-These individuals may request funding for half the amount of open-access publishing fees, up to a $2,000-limit (the limit applies to the manuscript; manuscripts co-authored by multiple ÃÛÌÒÓ°Ïñ researchers cannot be the subject of multiple requests for funding).
+- ORED will continue to allocate $25,000 annually to support research publications by ÃÛÌÒÓ°Ïñ faculty.
+All tenure-track faculty, full-time lecturers, and librarians may apply for ORED money to fund publication of their work.
+These individuals may request funding for the amount of open-access publishing fees, up to a $2000-limit.
 Requests will be accepted on a rolling basis and evaluated 3 times a year: November evaluation of all requests received July-October; March evaluation of all requests received November-February; and July evaluation of all requests received March-June.
-About $7,000 will be awarded for each period.
+About $7000 will be awarded for each period.
+This schedule is a pilot and will be used to determine the best timing for evaluating requests and best amounts to be allocated at each evaluation.
 Apply on .

 - Requests for funding can be made after an article is accepted for publication and up to 2 months after the article is published.
 Requests are made by completing the form.